 Porphyria slipped a third finger inside.
 Hester's eyes rolled back.
 Her body jerked and twitched.
 She tried to move but it was difficult, as Porphyria rammed her fingers up inside each time she did, reducing her to a writhing mess.
-She fell onto her back, legs splayed, fingers knotting the blankets, at Porphyria's mercy.
+She fell onto her back, legs splayed, knotting the blankets.

-Hester opened her eyes and watched Porphyria's breasts quiver with each breath.
+Hester watched Porphyria's breasts quiver with each breath.
 She was grinding against Hester's mouth.
-Porphyria set the tip of her tongue between her teeth, eyes closed, brow furrowed.
 Her breathing came in slow moans and little sighs, and then there came a deeper, harder panting sound, and an insistent growl from somewhere in her throat.
-Eventually she was crying out, wordless animal screams.
+Eventually she was screaming.

 Hester moved her head up and down.
 Her tongue lapped over and over.
 She was legitimately afraid of what Porphyria might do if she stopped, so she concentrated entirely on the moment.
 Her fingers massaged the Porphyria's inner thighs, her calloused fingers moving along the pale, delicate flesh of the other woman's gleaming white nakedness.
 She tasted wetness.
 She found Porphyria's swollen, trembling clit and engulfed it with her tongue.